OctopusDeploy/blog/blog/2022-08/cloud-native-database-template-authorization/index.md

 Both GCP and AWS support Windows Authentication for Microsoft SQL Server, however, the server must connect to an Active Directory domain on the cloud provider.

 :::warning
-Amazon Aurora and Azure Cosmo haven't been tested with the templates listed in this post.
+Amazon Aurora and Azure Cosmos haven't been tested with the templates listed in this post.
 ::::

 ## Step templates with cloud authentication support